MSc Education (Inclusive Education)Find a programme

 This programme focuses on inclusive practice.
 It is intended for teachers and other professionals working with students who are experiencing barriers to learning and participation or other special educational needs, whether in mainstream schools, special schools/units, colleges or early years settings.

-Please note that the MSc Education (Inclusive Education) is designed for professionals with some experience, either in paid employment or as a volunteer.
+The Inclusive Education pathway is designed for professionals with some experience, either in paid employment or as a volunteer.

 - UK/EU: full-time

 - Channel Islands/Isle of Man: full-time